 Everyone gets rejected at some point.
 Get some insight into your coping skills by taking this quiz for teens.

 School counselors can give you all sorts of tips and support on solving problems and making good decisions.
-But how do you meet with a counselor and what is it like?
-Find out here.
+Find out all the ways counselors can help students.

 The transition from middle school to high school is an important one.
 Here are a few topics that commonly worry incoming freshmen and some things you might want to know about them.